martyall/calc/README.md

 ## Language Spec

+The programs are simple.
+See the `examples` dir for examples.
 Calc programs are of the form

 ```
 let <ident_1> = <expr_1>;